 A pupil is tardy if he/she is not present within the homeroom/class room when the homeroom bell rings.
-Students who enter the school anytime after the homeroom bell rings (7:35 a.m. for the middle school) must report to the office.
-Upon receiving the fourth unexcused tardy to school during the school year, students may receive disciplinary action.
+Students who enter the school any time after the homeroom bell rings (7:35 a.m. for the middle school) must report to the office.
+Upon receiving the fourth unexcused tardy to school during the school year, students may receive disciplinary action or be placed on an administrative attendance plan.
 Oversleeping and missing the bus are not acceptable reasons for tardiness and will be deemed unexcused.